vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/paramparA/shankara-digvijayaH/mAdhavIyaH/en_tapasyAnanda/15_TRIUMPHANT_TOUR_OF_THE_LAND.md

 (49-60) Thus, just as an elephant creates a stir in a lotus lake, he tried to shake the foundations of the Vedantic doctrine of non-duality.
 Having heard all his criticism, Sankara said: "I shall now tell you the real meaning of 'Tat tvam asi' as understood according to the Vedantic tradition.
 It is true that there is a formal difference indicated by these words, Tat and tvam, as is the case with 'he' and 'man' in the sentence 'He is that man.'
 This is only in regard to the simple direct meaning of the word (Vachyartha).
 But, if the indirect and implied meaning (lakshana) is taken, there is identity in the purport of both the terms, the entity indicated by 'he' and 'that person' being identical.
 So also in Tat tvam asi, it is Pure Consciousness, the entity indicated by the indirect meaning of Tvam- an entity that is wrongly identified with body, mind, ego, etc. through super-imposition caused by Avidya- that is declared to be identical with the indirect meaning of the word 'That', namely, Pure Consciousness, which is the background on which Iswara is superimposed just as body, mind, ego, etc., are superimposed in the case of the Jiva.
 This is how the identity is to be understood and not in regard to the direct meanings- the insignificant limited individual and the omnipotent and omniscient Iswara.
 In the case of 'horse' and 'cow', which you have cited as example, there is no common indirect meaning to which they can refer.
 So by elimination of 'horseness' and 'cowness' no identical entity can be arrived at.
 Your example is, therefore, inappropriate.
 Besides, in the case of Jiva and Iswara, the ignorance of the former and the omniscience of the latter are both superimpositions on the non-dual Pure Consciousness.
 This Pure Consciousness is the implied meaning of both the superimpositions of the Jivahood and Iswara- hood.
 The body, mind, intellect and other entities that constitute the personality of man-all belong to the realm of objectivity, and are, therefore, by nature insentient.
 If these are eliminated

-TRIUMPHANT TOUR OF THE LAND

-171

-from the Jiva, one arrives at the real nature of the Jiva.
+TRIUMPHANT TOUR OF THE LAND [[171]] from the Jiva, one arrives at the real nature of the Jiva.
 In the same way, this objective, phenomenal world is a superimposition, just as a snake is on a rope; and when the superimposed nature of the world is seen and its basis arrived at, the true nature of Iswara, too, is understood.
 The adjuncts of both the Jiva and Iswara ignorance and littleness in the case of Jiva, and omniscience and all-mightiness in the case of Iswara-do not actually inhere in their substratum, Pure Consciousness.
 Due to proximity, they are only reflected in it, just as the colour of a flower is in a crystal.
 The substratum is never affected by the adjuncts.
 It is ever pure and untainted.
 Unless difference were unreal, Sruti could not have condemned in such statements as: "From death to death he goes who perceives reality here as many."
 It would not also have said, "He who sees even a little difference here, is overcome by fear.”
 Conversely, if non-difference were unreal, the Veda would not have declared its realisation to be the acme of human attainment, in sentences like, "For him who sees unity, where is infatuation, where is sorrow?"
 The ordinary direct experience which man has of himself as a small and imperfect being is as incorrect as the immediate apprehension he has of the moon as a limited disc of six inches diameter.
 Just as in the above case, this immediate apprehension, being a mere attribution, does not affect the real size and nature of the moon, so also, the real nature of Reality as non-dual and perfect is not affected by man's ordinary ignorant apprehension to the contrary.
 What further proof do you require for the teaching that duality is sublated by the apprehension of Non-duality?"

 (61-72) At this stage, Neelakantha intervened and said: “Great sages like Kapila and others have described the Supreme Reality and the supreme end of man in terms of duality.
 How can your contention that it is unity, stand against the view of sages?"
 To this, Sankara replied: "Before the clear statement of the Sruti, statements contrary to it found in Smritis are ineffective.
 So, if a Rishi's teaching is contrary to the teaching of the Veda, the former becomes unacceptable."
 Neelakantha again objected: "My posi- tion is that the statements of the Rishis, whenever they are true to experience and reasoning, are equal to Vedic statements and are, therefore, acceptable.
 Our experience shows that in each body, it is a separate spirit that experiences joy and sorrow.
-If difference
+If difference [[172]]

-172

-SANKARA-DIG-VIJAYA: CANTO 15

 is not true, there will be mutual juxtaposition of the distress of a suffering man and the enjoyment of a king.
 In other words, how these two have contrary experiences cannot be explained.
 The diversity of experiences in different bodies, say of a king and a beggar, becomes inexplicable if the spirit in them all is one.
 Agency can accrue only to a sentient self.
 Nothing insentient can experi- ence itself to be an agent.
 Enjoyership should also accrue to the same one as the agent.
 To contend otherwise is to be irrelevant.
 Again, Mukti means the termination of all sorrows and not a state of happiness.
 For, sorrow always goes with happiness like a shadow.
 So, just like food mixed with poison, a Mukti that is a state of happiness is reprehensible".
 To this, Sankara replied: "The differences between happiness and misery are certain imagi- nary modes or states of mind.
 They do not pertain to the Atman, nor do they indicate multiplicity of the Atman.
 They indicate only several mental modes, the difference being only in the adjuncts through which the one Atman manifests.
 Though the body-mind combination is inert in itself, when consciousness is associated with it, it gets the sense of agency.
 Because in grass and similar entities there is no association of consciousness, they have no sense of agency also.
 The contention that happiness and sorrow go together, is no doubt applicable to happiness born of sense contacts.
 It has no relevancy in the bliss of Brahman, which is non-contactual.
 The attainment of it is the highest object of human life, and not the mere eradication of some sorrows.